Register Datasets (Structured Data)¶

 When a crawler has finished crawling a data source, its status changes to

-The datasets discovered by the crawler are listed on the Registration page after you select the crawler name.
+The datasets (structured data) discovered by the crawler are listed on the Registration page after you select the crawler name.
 After datasets are discovered by the crawler, they can be registered to an Okera database.
 Registering a dataset to an Okera database must occur to add the dataset to the Okera catalog so Okera policies can be enforced.

 Note: Before registering a dataset, you can edit its name and description as well as other fields.
 Note that the maximum length of dataset (table) and column names in Okera is 128 characters.
 See Edit Schemas.